Jeremiah Coghlan

 Captain Jeremiah Coghlan, CB (c.
-1776 – 4 March 1844) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
+1779 – 4 March 1844) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars.
 Despite his relatively humble background, he managed to rise from ship's boy to the rank of captain at the age of 34.
 This he achieved through notable acts of extraordinary courage and a succession of sea-fights which made him a celebrated hero, almost without equal, and he would later dine with both Nelson and Napoleon.
 Coghlan's career was initiated by his patron and close friend Sir Edward Pellew, after Pellew witnessed his heroic efforts during the rescue of the survivors of the East Indiaman Dutton.

 Coghlan's exploits have been described as similar to plots for a collection of Hornblower novels Coghlan has also been compared to Hornblower because they were both protégés of Sir Edward Pellew aboard HMS Indefatigable.
 From May 1804 he served in the West Indies, returning as Sir Edward Pellew's flag captain on eight years later.
 Coghlan also holds the distinction of being the only person in the Royal Navy to have been promoted to Lieutenant after only four years service.

 Early years

-Jerry Coghlan originally came from Crookhaven in Ireland. (his brother Daniel was later the agent for Lloyds).
+Jeremiah Coghlan was born c.
+1779 in Crookhaven, County Cork; his brother Daniel was later the agent for Lloyds.
 He ran away to sea as a cabin boy, because, he later claimed, his mother had mistreated him.

 In one incident his ship became stranded on the rocks in a storm near Mevagissey.
 Captain Smith (at home ashore) saw the stricken vessel and commandeered a fishing boat.
 He managed to rescue the master and the crew but whilst they were on their way back to safety they realised that the cabin boy was still missing.
 Captain Smith insisted on returning to search for him and they found him clinging with terror to the fore-topmast.
 The captain climbed the mast and managed to save the boy, who was the young Jerry Coghlan.